Primary Navigation Mobile

 Therefore, in order to get an 80% charge (and assuming I start with 20%) I need to leave the car at the slow charger for 4 hours (and spend £27 on parking and electricity) or head to the fast charger and spend £44.
 Given this currently gets me around 130 miles of range (and, annoyingly, doesn’t charge at the advertised speed), it’s an expensive way to do things.
 When and if I get a home charger, I can report back further on the cost efficiency of charging up the EC40.

 Happily however, I am finding the car itself a lovely thing to spend time in.
-The lack of wireless CarPlay has proved an annoyance for short journeys as suspected, but otherwise it’s a super easy to get along with day-to-day.
+The lack of wireless CarPlay has proved an annoyance for short journeys as suspected, but otherwise it’s easy to get along with day-to-day.
 Of particular note, is the Volvo app, which allows me to preheat the car, check the charging, cleanse the air and lock and unlock the vehicle.
 It also works on my watch and is super responsive – more so than the BMW app I used recently.

 I’m also enjoying the ease of turning off the speed limit warning chime and the lane keeping assist (sorry, they’re just too interfering), plus the usability and space in the cabin is brilliant for everyday life.
 I’m yet to feel like I’ve scratched the surface of the cabin storage despite having had the car for well over a month.
 The door pockets are also lined which means anything you put in there doesn’t rattle around and require wedging in place.